From the Archives: Charity Holiday Challenges

 Kate Moss Raises $7,500 For Charity

-Written by Merve on March 27, 2010
+March 27, 2010 By Merve

 The big deal about this piece of news actually lies in how Kate Moss raised the amount.
 The news is that she kissed a stranger – the highest bidder – for this amount.
 The supermodel was the “flavor of the day” at the 2010 Mummy Rocks event in the UK.
 The aim of the event was to raise money for Great Ormond Street Children’s Hospital.
 The bidding was actually held last year, but it was only now that the winner was able to claim his prize.